kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_deploy.md

   -f dockerfiles/base.Dockerfile <docker-build-context-directory>
 ```

-Now, build API Portal image from the base image using the `dockerfiles/web.Dockerfile`:
+Then, to build API Portal image from the base image using the `dockerfiles/web.Dockerfile`, the command is as follows:

 ```
 docker image build -t <apiportal-image-tag> \